clnhub/rtl8192eu-linux/README.md

 ### Troubleshooting

-If you open an issue because the driver is not working, please post the data shown below
+If you open an issue because the driver is not working, please post:

-0. kernel version & distribution name/version
+1. kernel version & distribution name/version
-1. output of `make.log` file if it does not compile
+2. output of `make.log` file if it does not compile
-2. output of `lsusb`  and `lsmod | grep 8192eu` commands if it does compile but does not work
+3. output of `lsusb`  and `lsmod | grep 8192eu` commands if it does compile but does not work
+4. (limited) output of `sudo dmesg | grep -i 8192eu` command

+Also, please check that your device is in "wifi" mode ([issue #68](https://github.com/clnhub/rtl8192eu-linux/issues/68)).
+Some newer devices can have multiple modes.